 Gail Heriot

-Gail Heriot is a professor of law at the University of San Diego School of Law, a member of the U.S. Commission on Civil Rights, and a book fellow at the Manhattan Institute.
+Gail Heriot is a senior fellow at the Manhattan Institute.
+Formerly, she was a professor of law at the University of San Diego School of Law (1989 to 2025) and a member of the U.S. Commission on Civil Rights (2007 to 2025).

-She was co-chair of the 1996 campaign for California’s Proposition 209, which amended the California Constitution to prohibit state-sponsored preferential treatment based on race or sex, and co-chair of the successful campaign to prevent its repeal in 2020.
+In addition, she was co-chair of the 1996 campaign for California’s Proposition 209, which amended the California Constitution to prohibit state-sponsored preferential treatment based on race or sex, and co-chaired of the successful “No on Proposition 16” campaign to prevent its repeal in 2020.